Tannaka duality and stable infinity-categories: Preliminaries on stacks and quasi-coherent complexes

 Let us consider the model category of chain complexes of representations.
 Let $G$ be a pro-reductive group over a field $k$ of characteristic zero.
 Let $\Vect(G)$ be the (symmetric monoidal) Grothendieck abelian category of (not necessarily finite dimensional) representations of $G$, that is, $k$-vector spaces equipped with actions of $G$.
 Let $\Comp(\Vect(G))$ be the symmetric monoidal category of (possibly unbounded) chain complexes of objects in $\Vect(G)$.
 Let $\mathcal{G}_{G}$ be the set of finite coproducts of irreducible representations of $G$.
 Let $\mathcal{H}=\{0\}$.
 Then by the semi-simplicity of representations of $G$, the pair $(\mathcal{G}_{G},\mathcal{H})$ is a flat descent structure in the sense of \cite{CD1}.
-Consequently, there exists a combinatorial symmetric monoidal model structure on $\Comp(\Vect(G))$ such that (i) weak equivalences are exactly quasi-isomorphisms, and (ii) coproducts of objects in $\mathcal{G}$ are cofibrants \cite{CD1}.
+Consequently, there exists a combinatorial symmetric monoidal model structure on $\Comp(\Vect(G))$ such that (i) weak equivalences are exactly quasi-isomorphisms, and (ii) coproducts of objects in $\mathcal{G}$ are cofibrant \cite{CD1}.
 Let $\DDD^{\otimes}(BG)$ denote the symmetric monoidal presentable $\infty$-category obtained from the full subcategory $\Comp(\Vect(G))^c$ of cofibrant objects by inverting weak equivalences.
-Since $\Comp(\Vect(G))$ admits a left adjoint symmetric monoidal functor $\Comp(k)\to \Comp(\Vect(G))$; $k\mapsto k$, inverting weak equivaleces induces a symmetric monoidal colimit-preserving functor $\Mod_k^\otimes\to \DDD^\otimes(BG)$.
+Let $\Comp(k)\to \Comp(\Vect(G))$ be the natural left adjoint symmetric monoidal functor which carries a unit $k$ to the trivial representation.
+Inverting weak equivalences yields a symmetric monoidal colimit-preserving functor $\Mod_k^\otimes\to \DDD^\otimes(BG)$.
 Hence $\DDD^\otimes(BG)$ belongs to $\CAlg(\PR_k)\simeq \CAlg(\PR)_{\Mod_k^\otimes/}$.
-There exists a natural equivalence $\DDD^\otimes(BG)\simeq \QC^\otimes(BG)$; see e.g. \cite[Lemma 4.14]{PM} (in loc. cit., the reductive algebraic case is treated, but that applies mulatis-mutandis in the the case of pro-reductive groups).
+There exists a natural equivalence $\DDD^\otimes(BG)\simeq \QC^\otimes(BG)$; see e.g. \cite[Lemma 5.9]{PM} (in {\it loc. cit.}, the reductive algebraic case is treated but that works mutatis-mutandis in the case of pro-reductive groups).
 We often write $\Rep^\otimes(G)$ for $\QC^\otimes(BG)$.